OpenRefine/OpenRefine/docs/docs/manual/running.md

 ## The home screen

-When you first launch OpenRefine, you will see a menu on the left hand side that includes “Create Project,” “Open Project,” “Import Project,” and “Language Settings.”
+When you first launch OpenRefine, you will see a screen with a menu on the left hand side that includes “Create Project,” “Open Project,” “Import Project,” and “Language Settings.”
 This is called the “home screen,” where you can manage your projects and general settings.

-### Language Settings
+### Language settings

 You can set your preferred interface language here.
 This language setting will persist until you change it again in the future.
 Languages are translated as a community effort; some languages are partially complete and default back to English where unfinished.
 Currently OpenRefine supports the following languages for 75% or more of the interface: